 But that doesn’t happen very often.
 Most fish are ridiculously small, hardly worth mentioning.
-Honestly, who wants to hear the story about when you caught a couple of char that were big enough to fill a sardine tin?
-That’s why all anglers are born honest, but soon get over it.
+Honestly, who wants to hear the story about when you caught a couple of char that was big enough to fill a sardine tin?
+That’s why all anglers are born honest but soon get over it.
 And that’s why you should take fishing stories for what they are.
-Even though many are worth telling, and true besides.
-A while ago I went to a sixtieth birthday party.
+Even though many are worth telling and true besides.
+A while ago, I went to a sixtieth birthday party.
 The 60-year-old’s neighbour was also there, with his arm bandaged up to the biceps.
-He went around happily greeting other guests with his left hand.
+He went around happily, greeting other guests with his left hand.

 Also readHow to catch a Baltic salmon

 The great empty space is the time between your last cast in the autumn and your first cast in the spring.

 Why we do it